jrudess/streamdvr/README.md

 * Supported sites out of the box: Twitch, Youtube, Pixiv, Picarto

-* See `Adding new plugins` to use StreamDVR with other sites that are supported by youtube-dl or streamlink.
+* See `Adding new plugins` to use StreamDVR with other sites that are supported by yt-dlp or streamlink.

 * Docker available at https://ghcr.io/purrsevere/streamdvr